+On a visit to Milan one cannot miss a visit to the magnificent Milan Cathedral one of the top things to do in Milan.
+But due to short of time we could only visit the Milan Cathedral.
 Milan’s Duomo the fifth largest Christian church in the world is a feast for the eyes with its 135 spires and more than 3000 sculptures.

 The striking feature being the gilded bronze statue of Madonnina atop the cathedral’s tallest spires.
-One can choose to walk up the stairs or take an elevator to the roof for an amazing experience to see the pinnacles and sculptures in a close proximity.
+One can choose to walk up the stairs or take an elevator to the roof for an amazing experience to see the pinnacles and sculptures in close proximity.

 Our wonderful trip to Italy had finally come to an end as we headed back to Geneva.
 Our trip to Florence, Pisa, and Milan was definitely not the last visit to this land of diverse and charming landscapes.

 Have you been on a road trip to Italy?
 Which is your favorite of Florence, Pisa, and Milan?
 Do share with us your experience.